Special Counsel says removal of whistleblower was retaliatory

 “This country is in an unprecedented health crisis and needs the expertise of Dr. Bright to lead the nation’s efforts to combat COVID-19.
 We hope the Secretary will grant the Special Counsel’s request and allow Dr. Bright, one of nation’s leading vaccine scientists, to return to his position leading BARDA and serving his country,” Katz and Banks continued.

-The complaint by Bright alleged he was removed as director of BARDA soon after the publication of an article about chloroquine that Bright admits he was a source for.
+by Bright alleged he was removed as director of BARDA soon after the publication of an article about chloroquine that Bright admits he was a source for.

 “Dr. Bright opposed the broad use of chloroquine and hydroxychloroquine as lacking scientific merit, even though the Administration promoted it as a panacea and demanded that New York and New Jersey be ‘flooded’ with these drugs, which were imported from factories in Pakistan and India that had not been inspected by the FDA,” the complaint reads.